jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

 # Introduction to Term Rewriting with Meander

 Meander is heavily inspired by the capabilities of term rewriting languages.
 But sadly, there aren't many introductions to term rewriting aimed at every day software engineers.
 Typically introductions to term rewriting immediately dive into discussing mathematical properties or proving theorems.
 These can be really interesting and useful in their own right.
 But personally I like to get an intuitive feel for something before diving into a formalism.
 That is the aim of this post, to help you have a more intuitive understanding of how Term Rewriting works and what it is capable of.
+This post will not focus on practical uses of meander, if you are interested in that check out [Meander for Practical Data Transformation](/meander-practical/).

 ## The Basics